PyMamba/mamba-framework/docs/relnotes/index.rst

 * The mamba-admin application subcommand generates now a ``lib`` directory into the ``application`` directory in oreder to place code that doesn't fit the MVC pattern and 3rd party libraries
 * The ``@route`` decorator now accepts lists and tuples defining more than one HTTP method where to register the given action
 * The :class:`~mamba.enterprise.common.NativeEnum` type has been reimplemented as a ``set``.
 Implementation provided by Patrick O'Loughlin @paddyoloughlin on GitHub
+* Added new find and afind methods to model object to find in syncrhonous or asynchronous way respectively

 Documentation
 -------------